 I went back to my cell that night, looked in the mirror, and my face was glowing.
 I said, “This is ten times better than drugs.”
 Later, I found the Scripture in Daniel 1:20, stating, “… in all matters of wisdom and understanding… the king found them [Daniel and his brothers] ten times better than all the magicians and astrologers.”

 On June 1, 1975, I was baptized in a laundry cart and the Chaplain asked me if I’d like to be a clerk in the chapel.
 I thought about it, even prayed about it for a few days, and got a “yes”, starting this work of the ministry you are witnessing today.
 My decision making had gotten much better.

-I began in the chapel by sharing Jesus through various ministries.
+I started in the chapel by sharing Jesus through various ministries.
 When my book Will You Die For Me? came out in ’78, I put out a hundred newsletters to keep up with the mail.
 Because of the response, Abounding Love Ministries was birthed in ’80, with a little help from my family and friends.
 They distributed books, brochures, cassettes and other materials, mostly to prisoners with the support of other saints.